Pomegranate: benefits, dosage, contraindications

 Does Pomegranate intake attenuate cardiovascular risk factors in hemodialysis patients?

-The powerful mediating mechanisms of the antioxidant properties of pomegranate juice are not yet clear, but its effects have been attributed to an increased bioavailability of polyphenols compared to other polyphenol-rich foods.
-Studies on the beneficial effects of pomegranate on improving oxidative stress are controversial.
-Several studies have shown the beneficial effects of pomegranate on oxidative stress markers, while no significant changes have been observed in others.
-According to a systematic study, pomegranate has positive effects on oxidative stress parameters.
-However, based on meta-analysis, due to an insufficient number of clinical trials and variable inconsistency, no definitive conclusions could be drawn regarding the effect of pomegranate on liver function parameters.
+The exact mechanisms mediating the antioxidant properties of pomegranate juice are not yet clear, but its effects have been attributed to an increased bioavailability of polyphenols compared with other polyphenol-rich foods.
+Studies on the beneficial effects of pomegranate in improving oxidative stress are controversial.
+Several studies have shown beneficial effects of pomegranate on markers of oxidative stress, while no significant change was observed in others.
+According to a systematic review, pomegranate has positive effects on parameters of oxidative stress.
+However, based on the meta-analysis, because of an insufficient number of clinical trials and variable inconsistency, no definitive conclusion could be drawn about the effect of pomegranate on liver function parameters.

 Posologie